 The problem with banks is that they promise more than they can deliver.
 They know it, the government knows it, and their customers certainly know it as well.
 But things don’t have to be this way.
 Let’s imagine an alternative banking system, that’s built on solid fundamentals and transparency.

 If consumers want their money held for safekeeping in a risk-free, liquid manner, in checking accounts, it should be locked away in a metaphorical vault, and left to gather dust.
 It can still be accessible at any time using debit cards, checks, or bank withdrawals.
 But it should never be invested or loaned out to anyone.
 Your money should literally be sitting there, untouched by anyone else, waiting for you to withdraw it anytime you choose.
-In return, the same way you pay the postal service for delivering your mail, you should also be paying the bank some fees for storing and safeguarding your money.
+In return, the same way you pay the postal service for delivering your mail, you would also pay the bank some fees for storing and safeguarding your money.

-If consumers instead want to loan their money out and earn interest in the process, through savings accounts, the money should be placed into one of many possible ETFs or mutual funds, with the disclaimer that all profits and losses will be immediately and equally accrued to all fund-investors, on a daily or even hourly basis.
-Customers wanting safe investments can choose funds that invest only in short-term government bonds, while more aggressive customers can choose funds that invest in long-term corporate bonds or mortgage loans.
+If consumers instead want to loan their money out and earn interest in the process, through savings accounts, the money can be placed into one of many possible ETFs or mutual funds, with the disclaimer that all profits and losses will be immediately and equally accrued to all fund-investors.
+Customers wanting safe investments can choose money market funds or short-term government bonds, while more aggressive customers can choose funds that invest in longer-term corporate bonds, mortgage-backed securities, or business loans.
 Each customer will be able to choose their desired fund, based on the amount of risk they want to take on, and the corresponding amount of interest they would like to earn.